CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Vocations.md

 All skills under a vocation have their levels capped by their vocation level.
 For instance, if a character had level a 2 vocation, any skill under it couldn't increase above 2, until it's vocation increased.

 Each skill under a vocation has one or many governing attributes that logically would govern it.
 A skill under a vocation can have different governing attributes than the vocation's governing attributes.
-There are two kinds of skill that fall under a vocation, Vocational Skill and Combat Skills.
+There are two kinds of skill that fall under a vocation, Vocational Skills and Combat Skills.

 ## Vocational Skills